ProGamerGov/captum/docs/faq.md

 ### **Can I use Optim with a CPU or do I have to use a GPU?**

 Yes, Optim will work with a CPU though it will be slower than when using a GPU.

+### **Do I have to use the provided transforms or can I use transforms from other libraries?**

+No, you can use transforms from other libraries like [Torchvision](https://pytorch.org/vision/stable/index.html), [Kornia](https://kornia.github.io/), and even your own custom transforms!
+The only restriction on transforms is that they must be autograd compatible.

 ### **Does Optim work with torch.fx?**